 - Represented numerous public companies in VCP filings and other self-corrections for qualified plans.

 David is a Fellow of the Society of Actuaries, an Enrolled Actuary, a former director of the Conference of Consulting Actuaries, and former vice chairman of the Education & Examination Committee of the Society of Actuaries.
-He served as chairman of a committee of the Actuarial Standards Board, and currently serves on the program committee of the Enrolled Actuaries Meeting.
+He served as chairman of a task force of the Actuarial Standards Board, and currently serves on the program committee of the Enrolled Actuaries Conference.
 In response to his comment letters, the U.S. Department of the Treasury corrected an error in pension funding regulations and changed the rules for determining whether cash balance plans satisfy the backloading requirements.

-Before joining Alston & Bird, David spent 18 years designing, implementing and administering employee benefit plans, determining costs, and helping employers control costs and get the most for their employee benefits budgets.
-His clients seek his advice for practical, workable solutions to complex problems, and the ability to make highly technical concepts understandable to executives, employees, judges and arbitrators.
+Before joining Alston & Bird, David spent 18 years designing, implementing, and administering employee benefit plans, determining costs, and helping employers control costs and get the most for their employee benefits budgets.
+His clients seek his advice for practical, workable solutions to complex problems, and the ability to make highly technical concepts understandable to executives, employees, judges, and arbitrators.